1. Telephone & Mobile Phones

-Generally, the Lao do not have any objections against being photographed.
-However, being politely to obtain his/her approval.
+Generally, the Lao do not have any objections to being photographed.
+However, being polite to obtain his/her approval.
 It is not a problem anymore to bring along video cameras.
 Many pagodas charge a minimal fee for cameras; video cameras might be a little expensive.
 Some museums restrict photography.
 Read the rules at the tourist attractions before you get in.

 While tipping has now become an accepted practice in Asian countries, it should always be considered a gesture of appreciation for good service and not an obligation.
 It is an incentive to guides to maintain a high-level service, helpfulness, and friendliness and we strongly insist to allow our clients a choice in this matter.
 Therefore our tour price doesn't include a fixed amount to cover all potential gratuities.

 If you would like to know the proper amount for tipping, the following standard is for your reference: